MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr>
 <td>General budget reservations</td>
-<td>Thw General budget reservations document is sometimes referred to as a commitment.
+<td>The General budget reservations document is sometimes referred to as a commitment.
 Public sector entities often use this document to set aside or earmark budgeted funds so that they aren't available for other purposes.</td>
 <td>Implemented in version 8.1</td>
 </tr>
 <tr>